Useful information FAQs.

 • Locally limited usability: Only a few regions in Germany have the necessary conditions to utilise geothermal energy.

-• High expenditure: Complex preliminary work such as deep geothermal drilling is often required to find the required temperature level in deeper layers of the earth.
+• High upfront capital cost: Complex preparatory work such as deep geothermal drilling, seismic measurements and approval procedures is often necessary to find the required temperature level in deeper layers of the earth

 • As soon as the well site is set up, the drilling rig is erected and the drill pipe is ready, the drilling begins.